The Center for Applied Research and

 CARRS is governed by an advisory committee.

 has joined CARRS.
-This Division promotes deliberation, collective problem solving, and diverse interactions as a remedy to a variety of public issues and concerns.
+This center promotes deliberation, collective problem solving, and diverse interactions as a remedy to a variety of public issues and concerns.
 Affiliated faculty rely on CARRS resources to attract funding, implement projects, and involve students.